uutzinger/camera_calibration/ReadMe.md

 Image data and background data is either ```uint8``` or ```uint16```.
 The flatfield is ```0...1``` and should scaled by ```255```.
 Then the results will be ```uint16``` and range from ```0...65535```

+From speed results below, one concludes that GPU calculation does not accelerate this problem.
+However if other more complex computations are needed, this might change.

 ### Speed Results
 All times are in ```milli seconds```.
 Numpy was obtained from https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy with intel math kernel optimization and matched the version required by Numba.